-When the member has non-reimbursed business expenses, such as classroom supplies, uniforms, meals, gasoline, automobile insurance and/or automobile taxes, the recurring monthly debt obligation for such expenses must be determined by developing a timely calculation average using information from the IRS 1040, Schedule A and net out any automobile depreciation claimed on the Employee Business Expense Form 2106.
+When the member has non-reimbursed business expenses, such as classroom supplies, uniforms, meals, gasoline, automobile insurance and/or automobile taxes, the recurring monthly debt obligation for such expenses must be determined if the member earns a minimum 25% of qualifying income from commissions.
+This is done by developing a 24-month average using information from the IRS 1040, Schedule A and net out any automobile depreciation claimed on the Employee Business Expense Form 2106.
 If there is not a 24-month history of these expenses an annualized monthly average should be developed and added to the members recurring monthly expenses.